BHoM/bhom.github.io/README.md

    ```

    This should install both [Bundler](https://bundler.io/) (a Ruby package manager) and [Jekyll](https://jekyllrb.com/) (a Ruby package, here used to spawn a localhost).

+   If you incur in any trouble during this step, try installing the two tools separately, running first `gem install bundler` and then `gem install jekyll`.

 This should be enough for the installation.